-Blair Turgott: I think, ‘Wow, imagine if I’d have scored on my West Ham debut’
+Blair Turgott: I think, ‘Wow, imagine if I scored on my West Ham debut’

 Fine margins are everything in football and plenty of players will have restless nights when it comes to their ‘what if?’ moments.
 Blair Turgott is no different.